babelouest/ulfius/tools/uwsc/README.md

 Can connect to websocket services, both ws:// (http) or wss:// (https).
 When the websocket is connected, messages from the server are displayed in the terminal and messages can be sent to the service via a prompt `> `.

+This program is intended to debug websocket connections, so its functionalities and options are limited.

 To quit uwsc during connection, enter the message `!q`.

 ## Options